 The storm also left ice appearing to drip off the clothesline and power lines in my back yard.

-I took these photos with a Kodak VR K40 that was my main camera then.
+I took these photos with a Kodak VR35 K40 that was my main camera then.
 It was a so-so point-and-shoot.